ncschroeder/Number-Theory-Playground/README.md

     productString: string
 }
 ```

-`table1Rows` contains rows for all the powers of 2 ≤ `input1` and the corresponding multiples of `input2`.
-`table2Rows` contains rows for all the powers of 2 that sum to `input1` and the corresponding multiples of `input2`, which sum to the product of `input1` and `input2`.
+`table1Rows` contains rows for all the powers of 2 ≤ `input1` and the corresponding multiples of `input2`. `table2Rows` contains rows for all the powers of 2 that sum to `input1` and the corresponding multiples of `input2`, which sum to the product of `input1` and `input2`.

-String representations are used for numbers in the row objects since a number in a `correspondingMultipleString` might be too big to be a safe JavaScript integer.
-The numbers in each `powerOf2String` will be small enough to be a safe JavaScript integer but strings are still used for these for consistency.
+Strings are used for numbers in the row objects since a number in a `correspondingMultipleString` might be too big for a safe JavaScript integer.
+A number in a `powerOf2String` will always be small enough to be a safe JavaScript integer but a string is still used for consistency. `productString` is a string of the product of `input1` and `input2`.
+Just like with `correspondingMultipleString`, this product might be too big for a safe JavaScript integer.

-2-9 quadrillion (9,000,000,000,000,000)
+### Java Versions

+The `NtpCli` class has the `main` method and some other code for running the CLI version of the app.
+The `NtpGui` class has the `main` method and a little of the code for running the GUI version of the app.
+A lot of the other code for running it is in the `MainPanel` class.

+#### `Section` Classes

+There’s an abstract `Section` class that has data and functionality that the app will use.
+The direct subclasses of this are the abstract classes `SingleInputSection` and `DoubleInputSection`.
+There are 2 abstract methods on each of these, `getCliAnswer` and `getGuiComponents`.
+The `SingleInputSection` methods have 1 param for an input long and 1 for a string that contains that long and commas.
+The `DoubleInputSection` methods have 2 params for the 1<sup>st</sup> input long and its string and 2 more params for the 2<sup>nd</sup> input long and its string.
+These methods do the calculation(s) for the section and return something that contains info from the calculation and will be displayed in the app. `getCliAnswer` returns a string and `getGuiComponents` returns a list of GUI components.

+For each section in the app, there's a class with code related to that section.
+The names of these classes are similar to the section names in the “All Sections” section.
+These classes will be referred to as *outer section classes*.
+Some methods in these classes are used by other classes as well.
+The `PrimeFactorization` class has instance and static members and all other outer section classes are *utility classes*, meaning that they contain only static members.

+Each outer section class has a nested, concrete, static class called `Section` that extends either `SingleInputSection` or `DoubleInputSection`.
+These classes will be referred to as *nested section classes*.
+These implement `getCliAnswer` and `getGuiComponents` using the code in the outer section class and sometimes code from other classes as well.

+Input validation for a calculation is implemented by having a method or class constructor that does a calculation call `Misc.assertIsInRange`, which will throw the instance of `Misc.InvalidInputNumberException` for args that are out of range.
+The Goldbach conjecture calculation method also throws this exception for odd number args.
+For the CLI, these exceptions bubble up to `getCliAnswer` and then to `NtpCli.goToSection`, where they're handled.
+For the GUI, they bubble up to `getGuiComponents` and then to the action listener for `calcBtn` in `MainPanel`, where they're handled.
+Implementations of `getCliAnswer` and `getGuiComponents` call the method or class constructor first to check if they throw an exception.

+The nested section class constructors call their superclass constructors and one of the args for this is a string that contains paragraphs of info that'll be displayed to the user.
+Text blocks are used for these and are placed near related code, usually at the top of an outer section class.
+This is done in an attempt to help explain that related code.

 ## Project History